guildai/guildai/README.md

 ## Task runner example

-Guild AI is used to automate TensorFlow training.
+Guild AI is used to automate training.
 In this example, we create simple project and train a model, capturing run results as experiments.

 Before proceeding, verify the following: